Since your privacy is important to us, please read the information below.

 - Business contacts – users, business partners and their associates

 - Contact forms

-- Other own purposes of the administrator
+- Controller’s other own purposes

-- Sending commercial information by electronic means
+- Sending commercial information via e-mail

-- What type of data do we process?
+- What personal data do we process?

-- How long do we store your data?
+- How long do we retain your data?

 - Transfer of data outside the European Economic Area

 - Withdrawal of consent and objection to processing

 Additional rights you have